-Nigerian conglomerate Dangote Industries Ltd. (DIL) has let a contract to Mammoet Holding BV, Utrecht, the Netherlands, to deliver construction-related services for subsidiary Dangote Oil Refining Co.’s (DORC) 650,000-b/d grassroots integrated refining complex now under construction in southwestern Nigeria’s Lekki Free Trade Zone (OGJ Online, Nov.
+Dangote Oil Refining Co.
+(DORC), a division of Nigerian conglomerate Dangote Industries Ltd. (DIL), has let a contract to DuPont Clean Technologies, a division of E.I.
+DuPont de Nemours & Co., to provide a range of technology licensing, design services, and equipment for a series of units at its grassroots integrated refining complex now under construction in southwestern Nigeria’s Lekki Free Trade Zone (OGJ Online, Nov.
 25, 2013).

-On schedule for startup in 2019, DORC’s integrated complex joins a series of other projects under way by the Nigerian government to modernize and expand capacities of refineries operated by state-owned Nigerian National Petroleum Corp. as part of a strategy to meet Nigeria’s domestic demand for refined products and reduce its reliance on foreign imports (OGJ Online, June 22, 2017).
+DIL’s privately held DORC refinery joins a series of other projects under way by the Nigerian government to modernize and expand capacities of refineries operated by state-owned Nigerian National Petroleum Corp. as part of a strategy to meet Nigeria’s domestic demand for refined products and reduce its reliance on foreign imports (OGJ Online, June 22, 2017; Jan.
+2. 2017).

 Contact Robert Brelsford at [email protected].